ResearchIT/pronto-user-docs/docs/picking_the_best_resource.md

 Massively Parallel Jobs
 -----------------------

 Consider the legion nodes, as they have many threads (272) per node, but each thread is rather slow.
-If your jobs parallelizes extremly well legion may be a good choice.
+If your jobs parallelizes extremely well legion may be a good choice.

 Add this to your batch submission file: